CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 - Different sites may use different collection methodologies.
 These methodologies may vary through time at an individual site.
 - Different sites sample at different cadences.
 Some sites sample nearly daily, while others sample less than once a week.
 Some sites report that data within the week while others have reporting latencies on the order of weeks.
 - Different samples are processed in different labs that may use different methodologies for extraction, concentration, and quantification.
 These labs may also vary their methodologies through time.
-- Not all states submit viral concentrations in wastewater to [CDC's National Wastewater Surveillance System](https://www.cdc.gov/nwss/wastewater-surveillance.html) (NWSS).
+- Not all states submit genome concentrations to [CDC's National Wastewater Surveillance System](https://www.cdc.gov/nwss/wastewater-surveillance.html) (NWSS).

 These complexities mean that wastewater data are often difficult to interpret.
-For example, a change in the average observed wastewater concentration across a state could reflect a change in the underlying number of infections, a change in the number of samples collected or processed, a change in the collection or processing methodologies, a change in the reporting cadence or latency, and/or a change in the viral shedding kinetics of the population (e.g., due to a new variant or a change in the age distribution of cases).
+For example, a change in genome concentration across a state could reflect a change in the underlying number of infections, a change in the number of samples collected or processed, a change in the collection or processing methodologies, a change in the reporting cadence or latency, and/or a change in the viral shedding kinetics of the population (e.g., due to a new variant or a change in the age distribution of cases).

 Details about data preprocessing, outlier detection, and aggregation are in the [Appendix](#appendix-wastewater-data-pre-processing).